Linkerin/backend_school/README.md

    * HTTP 404 Not Found
    * HTTP 405 Method Not Allowed

    This routing is used to change the courier's information and accepts JSON with any fields from the list: `courier_type`, `regions`, `working_hours`.
-Additional properties are now allowed: in this case the server will return `HTTP 400 Bad Request` response.
+Additional properties are not allowed: in this case the server will return `HTTP 400 Bad Request` response.
    Keep in mind that the change of courier's attributes will affect the set of orders already assigned to him.
 For example, if you change `courier_type` (which means you change his load capacity) total weight of all uncompleted couriers's assigned orders will be recalculated and exceeding orders will become available for assignment.
    Data format requirements are the same as for `/couriers` routing.

-   `GET` method returns courier's information.
+   `GET` method for this routing returns courier's information.
 It also returns his rating and total earnings if the courier had at least one completed orders assignment.

    Example:
    ```json